keystone-enclave/keystone/docs/source/Contributing-to-Keystone/How-to-Contribute.rst

 ================================

 Keystone is, and will be, fully open source.
-We hope to see many projects both under the Keystone unbrella, and built on-top of it.
+We hope to see many projects both under the Keystone umbrella, and built on-top of it.

 We welcome contributions at all levels, from platform specific bootloader modifications, to make compilers and toolchains for programming enclaves, to